RCVolus/league-prod-toolkit/README.md

 ## What's the state of this?
 **While we are still working on this, most features are functional.**
-- Some features do not work on Tournament Realm, the prod-toolkit has only been tested on live
+- Some features do not work on Tournament Realm, the prod-toolkit has only been tested on live (EUW)
-- The tools API-related functions currently only work on EUW

 ## Features
 - Custom champion select overlay (implementation of our stand-alone tool [here](https://github.com/RCVolus/lol-pick-ban-ui))